AdvdLaar/SolarPowerCalculator/README.md

 # SolarPowerCalculator
-A C# program that predicts the power production for your system in a year.
+Solar Power Production Calculator

 This program can calculate the power production of your system for a year.
 It will show you a graph that represents the months with power production that your system will probably produce.

 Why probably?
-Nature does was nature does.
+Nature does what nature does.
 Sometimes the sun shines more or less.
-But this gives an indication how much power can be produced.
+But this gives an indication of how much power can be produced.
 What do I need to make this calculation?

-You need to know how maximum power production of your system.
-So if you have 20 solar panels of 410Wp (watt peak).
-You have a system of 20 * 410Wp = 8200 Wp. start the program and change the number to your system power (Wp).
-The power production can be determined from this number. here in the Netherlands we have an anual power production of 0,85 times the Wp.
-So a 8200Wp system over here can produce.
-8200 * 0,85 = 6970kWh anually.
-How do you know what the power production is each month.
-That's actually simple. if you have a graph of your system of a full year, you can see the power that was generated each month.
-We have to determine the production percentage each month.
+You need to know the maximum power production of your system.
+So, for example, if you have 20 solar panels of 410Wp (watt peak), you have a system with 20 * 410Wp = 8200 Wp.

+Start the program and change the number to match your system's power (Wp).

+The power production can be determined from this number.
+Here in the Netherlands, we have an annual power production factor of 0.85 times the Wp.
+So, an 8200Wp system over here can produce:

+8200 * 0.85 = 6970 kWh annually.

+How do you know what the power production is each month?

+That's actually simple.
+If you have a graph of your system’s production over a full year, you can see the power generated each month.
+We need to determine the production percentage for each month.

 How do we do that?
+It's simple:

+    Add all the power produced in a full year.
+    The production factor for January is calculated as:

+PJanuary / PYear.

+You do this for each month, so the sum of all monthly production factors will be 1 (100%).
+Customizing the Calculation for Your System

-That's simple.
-Add all power of a full year.
-The production factor of January is PJanuary/PYear.
-You do this for each month.
-So all numbers added of the monthly production number will be 1 (100%).
-Each system has it's own particular power production characteristics, so I will make it powssible for you to have an external file with 12 lines of the power production each month.
-This way the program will calculate the power production factor for each month and this wil be more representive of your system.
-So you start the program and change the Wp to match with the power of your system.
-Don't change the efficiency yet.
-Just do a calculation.
-You will see that the numbers don't coorelate with last month production.
-Double click on that month and a pop-up will appear.
-Change it to the right value (kWh) and press Ok. you will notice that the efficiency has changed to match the power production of the month you have changed.
+Each system has its own particular power production characteristics, so I will make it possible for you to have an external file with 12 lines of the power production for each month.
+This way, the program will calculate the power production factor for each month based on your data and give a more accurate estimate.
+How to Use the Program

+    Start the program and enter your system's Wp value to match your total system power.
+    Do NOT change the efficiency just yet—perform a calculation first.
+    You will see the program calculate an estimated yearly production.
+    If the numbers don’t match your system's actual monthly production, double-click on a month in the graph.
+    Please try to pick an average month, avoiding extreme weather conditions.
+    A pop-up will appear—enter the correct kWh value for that month and click OK.
+    The program will automatically adjust the efficiency to reflect the updated data, and your results will become more accurate.